Two-term silting and $\tau$-cluster morphism categories: Introduction

 The mutation of two-term silting objects is closely tied to cluster combinatorics.
 For path algebras of a quiver of simply laced Dynkin type, the two-term silting objects of the bounded homotopy category are in bijection with the cluster-tilting objects in the cluster category \cite[Theorem~4.1]{AIR14}.
 Moreover, this bijection respects the mutation processes for cluster-tilting objects \cite[Corollary~4.8]{AIR14}.
 Cluster-tilting objects are in turn in bijection with the clusters of the corresponding cluster algebra \cite[Corollary~4.4]{BMRRT06}.

 One may also model cluster combinatorics using $\tau$-tilting theory \cite{AIR14}.
-Adachi--Iyama--Reiten define support $\tau$-tilting modules and support $\tau$-rigid pairs, and show that they correspond bijectively with silting objects and presilting objects, respectively \cite[Theorem~3.2]{AIR14}.
-One would thus suspect that the reduction procedure of Iyama--Yang is transferable to $\tau$-tilting theory.
-Given any finite dimensional algebra, Jasso provides a suitable bijection between classes of support $\tau$-tilting modules \cite[Theorem~3.15]{Jas15}, and shows that it is compatible with Iyama--Yang's silting reduction \cite[Theorem~4.12(b)]{Jas15}.
-Buan--Marsh later extended Jasso's bijection to support $\tau$-rigid pairs \cite[Theorem~3.6]{BM18w}.
+Adachi--Iyama--Reiten define support $\tau$-tilting modules and $\tau$-rigid pairs, and show that they correspond bijectively with {two-term} silting objects and {two-term} presilting objects, respectively \cite[Theorem~3.2]{AIR14}.
+The reduction procedure of Iyama--Yang is transferable to $\tau$-tilting theory.
+Indeed, given any finite dimensional algebra, Jasso provides a suitable bijection between classes of support $\tau$-tilting modules \cite[Theorem {3.16}]{Jas15}, and shows that it is compatible with Iyama--Yang's silting reduction \cite[Theorem~4.12(b)]{Jas15}.
+Buan--Marsh later extended Jasso's bijection to $\tau$-rigid pairs \cite[Theorem~3.6]{BM18w}.

 The bijection of Buan--Marsh was constructed in order to define the $\tau$-cluster morphism category of a $\tau$-tilting finite algebra.
-This is a category whose objects are the wide subcategories of the module category, and the morphisms are parameterised by support $\tau$-rigid pairs.
+This builds on Igusa--Todorov's cluster morphism category, {which is} defined for representation finite hereditary algebras \cite[Section~1]{IT17}, as well as a categorification of non-crossing partitions \cite{Igu14}.
 The definition of $\tau$-cluster morphism categories has recently been extended to all finite dimensional algebras \cite{BH21}.
 Although Buan--Marsh define the $\tau$-cluster morphism category in terms of $\tau$-tilting theory, they occasionally translate the setting to two-term silting in order to prove necessary results.

 $\tau$-cluster morphism categories are useful in the study of picture groups and picture spaces, defined by Igusa--Todorov--Weyman \cite{ITW16}.
 In the case of representation finite hereditary algebras, we have that the geometric realisation of the $\tau$-cluster morphism category is a $K(\pi,1)$ for the corresponding picture group \cite[Theorem~3.1]{IT17}.
 This result was later extended to include Nakayama algebras \cite[Theorem~4.16]{HI21}.